marcoalopez/IDEAproject/website_source.md

 Our main goal with the ice experiments is to understand how strain localise (and delocalise) at grain scale  and how this phenomena is affected by local grain interactions.
 This issues have implications for the modelling of the deformed state of polycrystalline materials at the microstructural scale using continuum mechanics.

 ![Ice experiments](https://github.com/marcoalopez/IDEAproject/blob/master/figures/IceExp_Grenoble.jpg?raw=true)
 _Figure X. **Left**: set-up for the uniaxial compression creep tests on ice.
 In the upper left, the full set-up with the creep rig in the background, and the camera equipment for the digital image correlation in the foreground.
 In the lower left, a closer view of the ice sample within the creep rig.
 Note the random speckle on the surface of the sample to track displacements. **Middle**: Thin sections using polarised light before (top) and after (bottom) the creep experiment (in this case a failed one).
-Note the recrystallisation at the grain boundaries. **Left**: That's me (Marco) in the cold room making an ice sample in the milling machine._
+Note the recrystallisation at the grain boundaries. **Left**: That's me in the cold room making an ice sample in the milling machine._

 #### Olivine